info-com/zenya-api-docs/source/classify-keywords.rst

 GET classify/keywords/:result_id
 --------------------------------

 Retreive the keyword classification result set.
 If the result set is not yet complete, this call will return a 202 HTTP Status-Code (:rfc:`2616#section-10.2.3`).
 The result set should be ready shortly at which point this call will return the appropriate 200 HTTP Status-Code (:rfc:`2616#section-10.2.1`).
 After successful consumption, this resource will be removed.

+The result set includes a ``results`` key which provides a list of category id keys and associated data including :ref:`keyword-flags`, if requested and found.
+The results in this set are in the same order as the keyword list submitted in the POST call.

-The result set includes "mappings" which is a list of category id keys that correspond to the "categories" dictionary.
+The result set includes a legacy key ``mappings`` which is a list of category id keys that correspond to the ``categories`` dictionary.
 The mappings are in the same order as the keyword list submitted in the POST call.
 A ``null`` value in the id indicates that the keyword is currently unmapped to the eContext Taxonomy.
+Please note that the ``mappings`` key is being deprecated and will disappear in a future release.

 Resource URL
 ^^^^^^^^^^^^